African Grey Parrot Facts – African Grey Parrots As Pets

 If you are getting a bird primarily for the sake of it being able to talk, don’t do it.

-While most of them do, in time, learn to talk, there are a few that will never utter a single word.
+While most of them do, in time, learn to talk, there are a few who will never utter a single word.
 Both Male and Female birds have equal talking ability.
 The average Grey starts to talk between 12 and 18 months.
 A couple here and there have been heard talking at as young as 6 months and others talk a lot later.
 There are no hard and fast rules.

 Most African Grey Parrots will start by mumbling and practising words that they hear when they are on their own, and then suddenly surprise their owners by saying the word perfectly all of a sudden one day.
 In most cases, a single bird will talk a lot more than if you had two or more birds together, but there are also exceptions to this rule.